ARCAD-Software/elias-vscode/docs/pages/project-mode.md

 It is possible now to copy the SSH URL to add it into the ARCAD application.

 #### Update application operational attributes
-It is time now to edit your operational attributes in order to make a link between your application and your Git repository.
+It is time to edit your operational attributes in order to make a link between your application and your Git repository.

 To do that, use the AEDTAPPATR command for your application and set the Name of the External SCM product parameter to GIT, paste the SSH URL of your Git repository in the Repository URI parameter and press ENTER.

 ![alt text](../assets/ProjectMode_009.png)

-Then, press F15=GIT config to finish the Git Configuration.
+Then, press `F15=GIT` config to finish the Git Configuration.

 On the new menu
 - use option 1 to change the default branch name if needed.